Encrypting with OpenPGP Library for .NET

 The encrypt methods provided by the library have two additional parameters that reflect the encryption output: asciiArmor and withIntegrityCheck.

-- withIntegrityCheck specifies if additional integrity check information is appended to the encrypted file.
-For compatibility with PGP 6.5 shall be false.
+– when false the output file is in a binary format - withIntegrityCheck specifies if additional integrity check information is appended to the encrypted file.
+For compatibility with GnuPG 2.2.8 and above, it must be true.

 List of examples